rcpch/rcpch-audit-engine/documentation/docs/development/key-performance-indicators.md

     Calculation Method
     Numerator = Number of children ([less than 3 years old at first assessment] AND [diagnosed with epilepsy] OR (number of children and young people diagnosed with epilepsy who had [3 or more maintenance AEDS] at first year) OR (Number of children less than 4 years old at first assessment with epilepsy AND (generalised myoclonic seizures OR focal myoclonic seizures))  OR (number of children and young people diagnosed with epilepsy  who met [CESS criteria] ) AND had [evidence of referral or involvement of a paediatric neurologist] OR [evidence of referral or involvement of CESS]
-    Denominator = Number of children [less than 3 years old at first assessment] AND [diagnosed with epilepsy] OR (number of children and young people diagnosed with epilepsy who had [3 or more maintenance AEDS] at first year )OR (number of children and young people diagnosed with epilepsy  who met [CESS criteria] OR (Number of children less than 4 years old at first assessment with epilepsy AND  [myoclonic seizures])
+    Denominator = Number of children [less than 3 years old at first assessment] AND [diagnosed with epilepsy] OR (number of children and young people diagnosed with epilepsy who had [3 or more maintenance AEDS] at first year )OR (number of children and young people diagnosed with epilepsy  who met [CESS criteria] OR (Number of children less than 4 years old at first assessment with epilepsy AND  (generalised myoclonic seizures OR focal myoclonic seizures))
     """
     tertiary_input = models.IntegerField(
         help_text={